![]() |

 this period, 6 then 5 (Flying Boat) Squadrons with their PBY-5 and PB2B-1

-the Southwest Pacific and several hair raising rescues were carried out
+around the Southwest Pacific and several hair raising rescues were carried

-cessation of hostilities on 15th August, 1945, the RNZAF squadrons
+the cessation of hostilities on 15th August, 1945, the RNZAF

-were fully committed in the Northern Solomons area, and were at this time
+squadrons were fully committed in the Northern Solomons area, and were

 |